 Your first tea of the day should do the following: stimulate digestion, encourage easy bowel flow, increase mental performance and provide energy.
 The best option?
 Green tea.
 “If you’re going to have any caffeine, now’s the time to do it,” says Melbourne naturopath and Sporteluxe expert Reece Carter.
 “Cortisol should be at its highest first thing in the morning so getting your day started with this is ideal.
 And with only a quarter of the caffeine content, it’s a much better option than coffee.
 Plus, the catechins will give your immune system some good support and provide antioxidant effects throughout the body.”

-Afternoon slump getting you good?
+Is the afternoon slump getting you good?
 We hear you!
-This time of the day calls for something that “encourages energy, focus and clarity” Anthia advises.
+This time of the day calls for something that “encourages energy, focus, and clarity” Anthia advises.
 “Peppermint is known as the scholar’s herb because of the volatile oils that it contains give a short-term boost of blood circulation to the brain, clearing the head and giving you the kind of focus that is usually waning by mid-afternoon,” shares Reece.

 “Passionflower is probably the best because it combines both sedative and anti-anxiety effects.
 It’s believed that passionflower acts on the body’s own GABA receptors to induce calm and relaxation,” says Reece.
 “Chamomile and lemon balm are other great, gentle options to switch off; or you can go to the heavier duty hypnotics like hops and valerian root before bed.
 If overthinking and anxious thoughts are getting in the way of you falling asleep, add a nice anti-anxiety herb like lavender.”